Our Settlement Agreement Solicitors provide specialist help & advice for employees of all levels of experience.

 What is a settlement agreement?

-Settlement Agreements are simply a contract designed to bring employment to an end without any problems.
-Once signed you cannot take any claims to an Employment Tribunal.
+Settlement Agreements are a contract designed to bring employment to an end.
+Once signed, you cannot take any claims to an Employment Tribunal.

-If you have been offered a Settlement Agreement by your employer, you will need to take advice from an experienced Employment Law Solicitor.
-Your employer will normally agree to pay a contribution (anywhere between £250 and £500 plus VAT) for our advice and so we fix our fee to that amount.
+If you have been offered a Settlement Agreement you will need to take advice from an experienced Employment Law Solicitor.
+Your employer will pay a contribution (anywhere between £250 and £500 plus VAT) for our advice and we fix our fee to that.
 We never charge employees for this kind of advice.

 - What kind of claims do you have?
 Unfair dismissal, discrimination and whistleblowing (reporting legal issues followed by detrimental treatment or dismissal)